-Police Advocacy Support Services (P.A.S.S.)
+Police Advocacy Support Services

 Police Advocacy Support Services (P.A.S.S.) provides counseling and advocacy services to law enforcement employees and their immediate family.
 These services are provided free of charge.
-P.A.S.S. provides individual, couple, and family counseling, critical incident stress management, education and training, support/therapy groups, and mental health response for major disasters.
+The services provide individual, couple, and family counseling, critical incident stress management, education and training, support/therapy groups, and mental health response for major disasters.
 Counseling and support is available to address a variety of issues, including marriage/family, couples/relationships, children/adolescents, stress management, depression, grief and loss, anxiety, post-traumatic stress, substance addictions and sexual addictions.

-Who can use PASS?
+Who can use Police Advocacy Support Services?

 If you choose to utilize services elsewhere, we will be more than happy to help you find a private professional in your area that has experience in working with law enforcement and their families.
 In these cases, the fees for treatment may be reimbursable according to your individual medical benefits.
 We will be glad to assist in anyway possible.

 Because you want privacy and confidentiality, our location is separate from other department office facilities.
 In the event that you have an emergency, we can be reached on a 24-hour basis.
 Just call us at 615-862-7887 and dial the number given by the answering service.
 We have counselors available 24 hours a day/7 days a week to assist and support you.

 You may schedule an appointment by email.
 However, the only information needed is your First Name and Contact Information.
 It is not necessary to detail why you are seeking out our services in this email.